jdomizz/hydra-element/README.md

 # \<hydra-element>

-A custom element for wrapping the [hydra-synth](https://github.com/ojack/hydra-synth) video engine.
+A custom element for wrapping the [hydra-synth](https://github.com/ojack/hydra-synth) engine.

 [Hydra](https://github.com/ojack/hydra) is a set of tools for livecoding networked visuals developed by [Olivia Jack](https://ojack.xyz/).

 ## Rationale

-Embed `hydra-synth` into a [web component](https://developer.mozilla.org/en-US/docs/Web/Web_Components) to use it as an HTML tag in [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)-based developments.

-The `hydra-synth` code is based on [CommonJS](https://en.wikipedia.org/wiki/CommonJS), which is incompatible with ES modules.
-The code distributed with this project is compatible with the new standard.
-As a result, it can be used with modern bundlers that leverage ESM to offer a much faster development experience.
+The purpose of this project is to embed a _global_ instance of `hydra-synth` in a [web component](https://developer.mozilla.org/en-US/docs/Web/Web_Components) bundled as a standard [ES module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).

 ## Usage